Front Page Articles

 Critique Summary |

-| Welcome to Jukes | Sync / Cinematic Blues / Horror | Exceptional | Dark Southern Gothic.
+| Welcome To Jukes | Sync / Cinematic Blues / Horror | Exceptional | Dark Southern Gothic.
 High sync value. |

-| Take that First Step | Inspirational Pop / Alt-Folk | Exceptional | Addresses addiction with maturity.
+| Take That First Step | Inspirational Pop / Alt-Folk | Exceptional | Addresses addiction with maturity.
 Strong vulnerability. |

 | Fury (I'm the Monster) | Alternative Rock / Metal | Tier-One Prestige | Raw domestic violence narrative.
 High emotional intensity. |

-| Just a Little Lonely | Adult Contemporary Ballad | Tier-One Prestige | Grief through domestic loss.
+| Just A Little Lonely | Adult Contemporary Ballad | Tier-One Prestige | Grief through domestic loss.
 Deep resonance. |

 | Etched in Every Space | Pop Ballad / Grief | Tier-One Prestige | Humorous grief details.
 Elevated emotional impact. |